carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Actor.is_active"></a>**<font color="#f8805a">is_active</font>** (_bool_)
 Returns whether this actor is active (True) or not (False).
 - <a name="carla.Actor.is_dormant"></a>**<font color="#f8805a">is_dormant</font>** (_bool_)
-Returns whether this actor is dormant (True) or not (False) - the opposite of is_dormant.
+Returns whether this actor is dormant (True) or not (False) - the opposite of is_active.
 - <a name="carla.Actor.parent"></a>**<font color="#f8805a">parent</font>** (_[carla.Actor](#carla.Actor)_)
 Actors may be attached to a parent actor that they will follow around.
 This is said actor.
 - <a name="carla.Actor.semantic_tags"></a>**<font color="#f8805a">semantic_tags</font>** (_list(int)_)